-If you are using PostgreSQL to enforce at-most-once write semantics—like preventing duplicate welcome emails, double-billing, or webhook replays—you are likely relying on a UNIQUE constraint combined with ON CONFLICT DO NOTHING.
+If you are using PostgreSQL to enforce at-most-once write semantics—preventing duplicate welcome emails, double-billing, or webhook replays—you are likely relying on a UNIQUE constraint combined with ON CONFLICT DO NOTHING.

-If your composite unique constraint includes optional columns (e.g., partner_id or period_key), and an incoming event leaves that column NULL, the database will not trigger a conflict.
+So if your composite unique constraint includes an optional column (say partner_id or period), and an incoming event leaves that column NULL, the database will not raise a conflict.

 A row with (user_id='u1', kind='welcome', period=NULL) does not conflict with another identical row.
-Your database-level mutex drops open, duplicates flood through, and you only find out when the "users got the welcome email twice" support tickets start rolling in.
+Your database-level mutex drops open, duplicates flood through, and you find out when the "I got the welcome email twice" tickets start rolling in.

-(Note: Postgres 15 introduced UNIQUE NULLS NOT DISTINCT to solve this at the engine level.
-However, relying on it creates silent behavior divergence if a developer is running Postgres 14 locally, and the engine-level fix isn't portable since MySQL and SQLite share the same default SQL-standard behavior.
-You could also use partial unique indexes (WHERE period IS NULL), but those multiply combinatorially with every nullable column and obscure the constraint's intent.
-The sentinel pattern remains the most robust architectural choice.)
+(Note: Postgres 15 added UNIQUE NULLS NOT DISTINCT, which fixes this at the engine level.
+But relying on it creates silent behavior divergence the moment someone runs an older Postgres locally, and it isn't portable — MySQL and SQLite share the SQL-standard default.
+Partial unique indexes (WHERE period IS NULL) also work, but they multiply with every nullable column and bury the constraint's intent.
+The sentinel pattern stays put and reads the same everywhere.)

-Make every key column NOT NULL DEFAULT '' (or a domain-appropriate sentinel), and have your application layer pass the empty string as the "not applicable" state.
+Eliminate NULL from your unique constraints.
+Make every key column NOT NULL with a sentinel default, and have the application pass that sentinel for the "not applicable" state.

 -- ❌ The Trap (UNIQUE allows NULL and treats NULLs as distinct)